wp-plugins/calculated-fields-form/README.txt

 * Calculate the product price through the form: Allows calculate the price of the products through the form.

 Note: If you want calculate the price of products through the form, will be required that you select the field of the price in the attribute: "Request cost" in the form's settings.

+= SalesForce add-on (Beta Version) - Only available in the Developer version of the plugin =

+The add-on allows create new leads in the SalesForce account with the data submitted by the forms.

+To create new leads in SalesForce with the data submitted by a form, be sure that the SalesForce account has enabled the Web-to-lead option, and then go to the form's settings:

+* Enter the OID (Organization ID)
+* For debugging the lead creation, tick the "Enabling debug" option, and enter the email address where receive the information.
+For production, untick the debugging option.
+* Press the "Add attribute" button, select the Lead attribute, and enter a fixed text, or the name of the field in the form (fieldname#)

+Note: The Add-on includes the list of predefined attributes of Leads, but it is possible to enter custom attributes too.

 == Installation ==